UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 learning](https://en.wikipedia.org/wiki/Reinforcement_learning).
 The Chat
 Completion API and similar APIs, like Anthropic's Messages API, allow us to include tool definitions in our requests *to the LLM*, receive tool calls *from the LLM*, and feed results *back to the LLM*.
-Ultimately, the agent is responsible for carrying-out the action by processing tool calls.
+Ultimately, the agent (our code) is responsible for carrying-out the action by processing tool calls.

 Agents are largely defined by the tools they make available to the LLM.
 The most salient difference between our weather-checking agent and a sophisticated coding agent is the tool set.
 Coding agents include tools for reading and writing text and running shell commands.
-Real-world agents are significantly more complex because they have to handle a wide variety of edge cases that our simple loop ignores.
+Also, real-world agents are significantly more complex because they have to handle a wide variety of edge cases that our simple loop ignores.
 They need to manage context limits (compaction or summarization when the conversation gets too long), handle interruptions from the user, deal with